Erio-Harrison/rust-os/notes/English/01BasicKnowledge.md

 boot_stack_top:
 ```

-In the configuration file, we specify the linker script location:
+As you can see, in the configuration file, we specified the location of the linker script:

 ```bash
 rustflags = ["-C", "link-arg=-Tsrc/arch/riscv/linker.ld"]
 ```

-Its complete content is:
+Its full content is:

 ```bash
 OUTPUT_ARCH(riscv)